codetracker-learning/TEMPLATE-react-2021/README.md

 ## Starting the Project
 1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name.
-1. Rename the `.sample.env` file to `.env` file.
-The final file name should be `.env`
+1. Rename the `.env.local.sample` file to `.env.local` file.
+The final file name should be `.env.local`
-1. From your command line, be in the root directory and run `npm install` OR `npm i` for short.
+1. From your command line, be in the root directory and run `npm install` OR `npm i` for short
+1. From your command line, be in the root directory and run `npx husky install`
 1. To start your application, run `npm start`

 ### If you see this, you are set to go!